06 Jul Scales, horns and skins: available online, all day, everyday

 As with the other commodities, it is likely that at least part of the sales interaction takes place online.

-This is the second of a six-part series, in partnership with Oxpeckers, on online illegal wildlife trade within and linked to South Africa.
+This is part of a series, in partnership with Oxpeckers, on online illegal wildlife trade within and linked to South Africa.
 Research was funded by the Global Initiative against Transnational Organized Crime, and support was provided by the Endangered Wildlife Trust, TRAFFIC and the International Fund for Animal Welfare